 - move into an engineering management role, working with or managing other professionals.

 Gaining chartered status is an invaluable part of career development and can improve your chances of achieving senior posts, such as in project management and leading a team.

 Keeping up to date with technical, legislative and statutory changes is also a key part of successful career development.
-It is important that you maintain professional knowledge of relevant industry software and technology as there are fast-moving changes in these areas.
+It's important that you maintain professional knowledge of relevant industry software and technology as there are fast-moving changes in these areas.

 Health and safety is also vitally important in the industry.

-Changing department or taking on a management role are possibilities in this industry and help to keep the job interesting, as well as being a way to modify it according to your preferences, for example if you are less keen on the design/engineering side of things.
+Changing department or taking on a management role are possibilities in this industry, which helps to keep the job interesting and is a way to modify your career to your preferences, such as if you're less keen on the design/engineering side of things.